Vietnows/RedWineAnalysis/README.md

 # RedWineAnalysis
-Last one project from Udacity Data Scientis Nanogredee
+Last one project from Udacity Data Scientist Nanogredee